PyJobShop/PyJobShop/README.md

 CP-SAT has consistently won the annual [MiniZinc Challenge](https://www.minizinc.org/challenge/), demonstrating its superior performance on constraint programming models.

 Besides OR-Tools' CP-SAT solver, PyJobShop also implements the IBM ILOG CP Optimizer, which is a commercial constraint programming solver.
-To use CP Optimizer, you have to install PyJobShop with the optional `cpoptimizer` dependency as follows:
+To try out CP Optimizer, you can install PyJobShop with the optional `cpoptimizer` dependency as follows:

 ``` shell
 pip install pyjobshop[cpoptimizer]
 ```

 This installation comes with the free community edition of CP Optimizer, which only solves models with up to 1000 variables and 1000 constraints.
 Models beyond that size require the paid version or academic version.
-See [their documentation](http://ibmdecisionoptimization.github.io/docplex-doc/getting_started.html#setting-up-an-optimization-engine) for more details about how to obtain such version.

-TODO: refer to documentation on how to get an academic version of CP Optimizer.
+See [our documentation](https://pyjobshop.readthedocs.io/en/stable/setup/installation.html) for instructions on how to obtain the academic version of CP Optimizer.

 ## Examples
 We provide example notebooks that show how PyJobShop may be used to solve scheduling problems.